Table of Contents

-The Fear of Missing out a trade, or as known as FOMO, is one among other emotional states in trading that is put on test over and over again.
+The Fear of Missing out on a trade, or as known as FOMO in trading, is one among other emotional states in trading that are put on the test over and over again.

-Before we dive into the fear of missing out, for the purposes of this article, let’s tweak the dictionary definition just a bit.
+Before we dive into the fear of missing out, for the purposes of this article, let’s tweak the dictionary definition of FOMO just a bit:

-Now we have a perfect definition for a phenomena that too many new and or inexperienced traders encounter – the fear of missing out on a great trade regardless of whether it fits into your trading plan or follows the guidelines of your risk reward ratio.
+Now we have a perfect definition for a phenomenon that too many new and or inexperienced traders encounter – the fear of missing out on a great trade regardless of whether it fits into your trading plan or follows the guidelines of your risk-reward ratio.

-We briefly touched on this idea in the article we published about fears in trading, but let’s elaborate in order to clarify a few false conceptions that new traders or inexperienced traders have when they approach trading.
+We briefly touched on this idea in the article we published about fears in trading, but let’s elaborate in order to clarify a few false conceptions that inexperienced traders have when they approach trading.

 While it all boils down to a fear of missing a great or good trade, FOMO can be applied to just about all of the stages of trading.
 From FOMO on and entry to FOMO on the exit, the anxiety can be paralyzing.

 Resolving the fear of missing out is something that every trader needs to work on.
-Mental exercises to break the fear of FOMO are crucial when it comes to self control and restraint.
+Mental exercises to break the fear are crucial when it comes to self-control and restraint.

 The First step to tackling this problem is to understand and convince yourself that you cannot expect the perfect trade.
 Every time you stick to your plan and are about to trade, train yourself to not expect the trade to be perfect.

-The next step is to put reasonable and realistic entry and exit points into your plan and only take these.
+The next step is to put reasonable and realistic entry and exit points in your plan and only take these.
 Don’t change the points after you take a trade.
-If you do, it will just swap you for the next upcoming trade and all you’ll be doing is loosening your trading plan.
-Overtime, your whole plan and portfolio will unravel if you keep on this path.
+If you do, it will just spoil your upcoming trade and all you’ll be doing is losing your trading plan.
+Over time, your whole plan and portfolio will unravel if you keep on this path.

-The key to dealing with FOMO and so many other problems associated with trading, is to be fully responsible to sticking to your trading plan and only taking what you expected to take.
-Stick to it and don’t let retracement, fast momentum or any other event change your plan.
+The key to dealing with FOMO and so many other problems associated with trading is to be fully responsible for sticking to your trading plan and only taking what you expected to take.
+Stick to it and don’t let retracement, fast momentum, or any other event change your plan.

-Always remember – as long as you’re zeroed in on your trading plan, you’re doing the right thing.
+Always remember – as long as you’ve zeroed in on your trading plan, you’re doing the right thing.